 - A Pinterest page where you have to illustrate your business visually with little or no text.

-- A 6 second video for the Vine service from Twitter.
+- A 6 second video to display on platforms such as Twitter.

 The main benefit of doing this exercise is the focus it gives you on what really matters, i.e. your benefits or Unique Selling Points and an understanding of who you are trying to sell to.
 You can then apply the outputs of that focus to the rest of your marketing activities.